 Chefs use them all the time for cutting meats and other food items.

 It’s probably best to have a pair that are designated as food scissors only.
-And be sure you clean them very well after each use because they do have crevices where bacteria can hide.
+Make sure you clean them very well after each use, because they do have crevices where bacteria can hide.

 5. Keep your recipes organized

-Nothing is more frustrating when you’re ready to start cooking then not being able to find your recipe.
+Nothing is more frustrating when you’re ready to start cooking then not being able to find the recipe.

 Keep things organized by finding a system for filing your recipes that you can keep close at hand in the kitchen.